MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/fonts.rst

 Each font file (EJF) is encoded for a given font height.
 To use the same font face (``.ttf`` file) with several heights, several EJF files are required.
-By consequence, an application that uses a lot of font heights may be penalized (ROM footprint).
+Consequently, an application that uses a lot of font heights may be penalized (ROM footprint).

 Languages
 ---------

-The language support is limited to the Unicode basic multilingual languages, whose characters are encoded on 16-bit, i.e. Unicodes from 0x0000 to 0xFFFF (`Surrogates`_ characters are allowed).
+The language support is limited to the Unicode basic multilingual alphabets, whose characters are encoded on 16 bits, i.e. Unicodes characters ranging from 0x0000 to 0xFFFF (`Surrogates`_ characters are allowed).
 It allows to render left-to-right or right-to-left writing systems: Latin (English, etc.), Arabic, Chinese, etc. are some supported languages.
 However, the rendering is always performed left-to-right, even if the string is written right-to-left.
-There is no built-in support for
+There is no built-in support for:

-* top-to-bottom writing systems,
+* Top-to-bottom writing systems.
-* diacritics, contextual letters, specific characters order, etc.
+* Diacritics, contextual letters, specific character ordering, etc.

-The array of characters to render must only contain some renderable characters (no escape character) and the very first character in the characters array is always the character on the left.
+The array of characters to render must only contain renderable characters (no escape character) and the very first character in the array is always the character on the left.

-.. hint:: Use the offline tool :ref:`Native Language Support <nls_converter>` to automatically convert the translation messages in a characters array compatible with the built-in font engine.
+.. hint:: Use the offline tool :ref:`Native Language Support <nls_converter>` to automatically convert the translation messages in a character array compatible with the built-in font engine.

 Usage
 -----